Rotary Community Service Project with Operation Warm

-Today, over 230 Rotary Clubs in more than 50 districts have partnered with Operation Warm to conduct service projects that provide new winter coats to children in their communities.
-In fact, Rotary clubs have provided over 160,000 children all over the country with new winter coats, helping us impact communities we could never reach on our own, from New Hampshire to Texas, the Pacific Northwest to Michigan, in large cities and many small towns.
+Today, over 270 Rotary Clubs in more than 95 districts have partnered with Operation Warm to conduct service projects that provide brand new winter coats to children in their communities.
+In fact, Rotary clubs have provided over 300,000 children all over the country with new winter coats, helping us impact communities we could never reach on our own.
 Each club identifies its own beneficiary organization(s), typically local schools or youth services agencies, and raises funds locally to support its project.

 “I never get over the genuine joy that I feel when I see the smiles (and sometimes tears) on the children's faces as they realize that they get to keep the beautiful new coat that we have provided for them.
 Since our distribution is normally in November and December, I have always said that their happiness is the best Christmas present I could ever receive.”

 Nearly 20% of U.S. children live in poverty.
 You know there are children in your community that need help, you just need to know where to look.
 Using the Free/Reduced Lunch Program as a guide, identify children who are in need of warm clothing.
 Viable options include: elementary schools, shelters, anti-poverty programs, Boys & Girls clubs, etc. **www.elementaryschools.org is a great tool to help identify the need in your community.

 2. Set Your Goal